 To change to the \Scripts directory, type the following at the PowerShell command prompt and then press the Enter. key on your keyboard.

-cd C:\MicrosoftProtocolTests\RDP\Client-Endpoint\<version #>\Scripts
+cd C:\RDP-TestSuite-ClientEP\Scripts

 To configure the Driver computer, type the following at the PowerShell command prompt and then press the Enter key on your keyboard.